zahra613/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is a nested loop project
+this is the nested loop project